|The SDRPlay RSP2pro (left) and RSP1a receivers (right)|

 On 20 meters - where the 3rd harmonic is around 42 MHz - the "12-30 MHz" filter will be selected, but the published response of this filter shows that at 42 MHz its attenuation will be quite limited.
-Practically speaking, it is unlikely that there will be any signals in this frequency range so "only" 20-30dB of attenuation is unlikely to cause a problem in most cases, but one should be aware of this.
+Practically speaking, it is unlikely that there will be any signals in this frequency range so there being "only" 20-30dB of attenuation is unlikely to cause a problem in most cases, but one should be aware of this.

 What can be done: